The median home value divided by the median household income, adjusted for inflation.

 The ratio provides a rough estimate of the affordability of homes in a community.
 A ratio less than 2 or 3 is generally considered affordable.

-Homes were most affordable in the South region of the county (2.5), compared to the Northeast and Central (both at 2.7) and Southeast and West (both 2.8).
+Homes were most affordable in the South region of the county (2.5), compared to the Central (2.6), Northeast and Southeast (both at 2.7) and West (2.8).
 Since 2000, affordability declined a bit in all regions of the County.
-The largest declines occurred in the Central region (both up 0.6 points).
-The City of Reading's affordability ratio was 2.4, up from 1.7 in 2000.
+The largest declines occurred in the Central and West regions (both up 0.6 points).
+The City of Reading's affordability ratio was 2.3, up from 1.7 in 2000.

 For additional detail as to how the Berks County regions are defined and which boroughs and townships are included in each, see the About Us page.